Hematocrit: Measurement methods

 With modern lab equipment, the hematocrit can be calculated by an automated analyzer or directly measured, depending on the analyzer manufacturer.
 Calculated hematocrit is determined by multiplying the red cell count by the mean cell volume.
 The hematocrit is slightly more accurate, as the PCV includes small amounts of blood plasma trapped between the red cells.
 An estimated hematocrit as a percentage may be derived by tripling the hemoglobin concentration in g/dL and dropping the units.

 The packed cell volume (PCV) can be determined by centrifuging EDTA-treated or heparinized blood in a capillary tube (also known as a microhematocrit tube) at 10,000 RPM for five minutes.
 This separates the blood into layers.
 The volume of packed red blood cells divided by the total volume of the blood sample gives the PCV.
 Since a tube is used, this can be calculated by measuring the lengths of the layers.

 Another way of measuring hematocrit levels is by optical methods such as spectrophotometry.
 Through differential spectrophotometry, the differences in optical densities of a blood sample flowing through small-bore glass tubes at isosbestic wavelengths for deoxyhemoglobin and oxyhemoglobin and the product of the luminal diameter and hematocrit create a linear relationship that is used to measure hematocrit levels.

-There are some risks and side effects that accompany the tests of hematocrit because blood is being extracted from subjects.
-Subjects may experience a more than normal amount of hemorrhaging, hematoma, fainting, and possibly infection.
+Other than potential bruising at the puncture site, and/or dizziness, there are no complications associated with this test.

 While known hematocrit levels are used in detecting conditions, it may fail at times due to hematocrit being the measure of concentration of red blood cells through volume in a blood sample.
 It does not account for the mass of the red blood cells, and thus the changes in mass can alter a hematocrit level or go undetected while affecting a subject's condition.
 Additionally, there have been cases in which the blood for testing was inadvertently drawn proximal to an intravenous line that was infusing packed red cells or fluids.
 In these situations, the hemoglobin level in the blood sample will not be the true level for the patient because the sample will contain a large amount of the infused material rather than what is diluted into the circulating whole blood.
 That is, if packed red cells are being supplied, the sample will contain a large amount of those cells and the hematocrit will be artificially very high.